Dr. Steve Bouma-PredigerProfessor of Religion

-Steven Bouma-Prediger ’79 joined the faculty at Hope in 1994 and is currently a professor of religion and associate dean for teaching and learning.
-He served from 2006–2013 as chairperson of the Department of Religion.
-He also oversees the environmental studies minor and chairs the Campus Sustainability Advisory Committee, otherwise known as The Green Team.
+Steven Bouma-Prediger ’79 joined the faculty at Hope in 1994 and is currently the Leonard and Marjorie Maas Professor of Reformed Theology.
+He served from 2006–2013 as chairperson of the Department of Religion and from 2013–2017 he was the associate dean for teaching and learning.
+He also oversees the Environmental Studies minor and chairs the Campus Sustainability Advisory Committee, otherwise known as The Green Team.

 - Ph.D., religious studies, The University of Chicago, 1992

 - M.Phil., philosophy, Institute for Christian Studies, 1984

 - B.A., math and computer science, Hope College, 1979

 Steven is an adjunct professor at Western Theological Seminary and teaches in Belize and New Zealand for the Creation Care Study Program.
 He also serves on the board of the Au Sable Institute for Environmental Studies.
 Steven has taught at North Park College in Chicago and Fuller Theological Seminary in Pasadena, California.